stephenbeckr/SparsifiedKMeans/README.md

 # Reference
 [Preconditioned Data Sparsification for Big Data with Applications to PCA and K-means](https://doi.org/10.1109/TIT.2017.2672725), F. Pourkamali Anaraki and S. Becker, IEEE Trans.
 Info.
 Theory, 2017.
 See also the [arXiv version](https://arxiv.org/abs/1511.00152)

+# Related projects
+* [sparsekmeans](https://github.com/EricKightley/sparsekmeans) by Eric Kightley is our joint project to implement the algorithm in python, and support out-of-memory operations.